minlanyu/cs243-site/README.md

 ## Infrastructure Notes

-**If you are thinking of attending the class, please set up your cloud accounts before the class starts because from our last year's experiences it takes time for the cloud side to approve your requests.** Please see details at [the infrastructure page](infra.md).
+**If you are thinking of attending the class, please check [the infrastructure page](infra.md) to set up your infrastructure as soon as possible**

 ## Textbook
 There are no required textbooks for the course.
 You will read papers before each class to get the most out of the class.
 For backgrounds, you are encouraged to refer to the following books: